ASOS/web-toggle-point/packages/features/docs/README.md

 ### `reactContextFeaturesStoreFactory`

+It accepts the following parameters:
+- `toggleType`
+  - the type of the toggle, forming the displayName of the react context provider

 It exports a store with:
 - a `providerFactory` factory function, creating a [react context provider](https://reactjs.org/docs/context.html#contextprovider).
   - appropriate parts of the react tree, that need to have toggled react components, should be wrapped by this provider.
 It should be passed a value representing active features state.